2016 Pacific hurricane season: Seasonal summary

 The accumulated cyclone energy (ACE) index for the 2016 Pacific hurricane season as calculated by Colorado State University using data from the National Hurricane Center was 184.9 units.

-As the new year began, Pali formed on January 7, two days before Tropical Storm Winona's formation in 1989.
-Pali subsequently surpassed Hurricane Ekeka's record and became a hurricane on January 11.
-When Pali reached a peak intensity of 100 mph, it surpassed Winona to become the strongest January tropical cyclone east of the dateline.
-Although Pali formed in January, the season kicked off to a very inactive start; for the first time since 2011, no tropical depressions or storms formed during the month of May, and no named storms formed during June since 2007.
+As the new year began, Pali formed on January 7, in the central Pacific, two days before the date Tropical Storm Winona formed in 1989.
+Pali subsequently surpassed Hurricane Ekeka's record as the earliest hurricane on January 11.
+When Pali reached a peak intensity of 100 mph, it surpassed Winona to become the strongest January tropical cyclone east of the International Date Line.

-Agatha formed on July 2, the latest first named storm in the eastern Pacific proper since 1969.
+In the eastern Pacific, no tropical depressions or storms formed during the month of May for the first time since 2011, and then, no named storms formed during June for the first time since 2007.
+When Agatha formed on July 2, it became the latest first named storm on record in the eastern Pacific proper since 1969.
 Despite this, the season set a record for the most number of storms during the first half of July.
 When Georgette formed on July 21, it became the seventh named storm to form in the month of July; equaling the previous record set in 1985 and 2015 for the most active July since reliable records began.
 And when Frank became a hurricane (after Georgette did so), it marked a record-high 5 hurricanes in July.
 Finally, Howard formed on July 31, however, was not named until August 1, one named storm shy of the record.
 Despite that, the season tied the record set in 1985 with the most named storms in July.
 Activity in August was slightly less active than July.
 Lester and Madeline threatened the Big Island at hurricane strength.
 Lester passed north of the islands, Madeline brought some rain as the storm dissipated south of Hawaii.
 Javier and Newton followed similar paths close to the Mexican coast, with both making landfall in the Baja California Peninsula in August and early September respectively.
 After Newton led off September; Hurricanes Orlene, Paine and Tropical Storm Roslyn followed forming far from land.
-Hurricane Ulika became the first tropical cyclone on record to cross 140°W three times; it also became the first named storm in the Central Pacific basin since Pali back in January.
-Ulika was the first storm since Ela in 2015 to form in the Eastern Pacific, but not be named until entering the Central Pacific.
+Hurricane Ulika became the first tropical cyclone on record to cross 140°W three times.
+It formed and was designated a tropical depression in the eastern Pacific, but did not develop into a tropical storm until after entering the central Pacific, where, like Pali, it was named from the basin's Hawaiian language lists of names.
 After an unusually quiet October, Hurricane Seymour became the sixth major hurricane of the season, as well as the strongest.
 Tropical Storm Tina formed close to the coast of Mexico in mid-November.
 In late November, Tropical Storm Otto entered the basin from the Atlantic, becoming only the eighteenth cyclone to do so; however, it dissipated quickly due to unfavorable conditions.